HaktanM/S-PGO/ReadMe.md

 | Test 7 | 12         | 48                  | 17,280             | 5,442         | 59.20          |
 | Test 8 | 12         | 96                  | 34,560             | 10,961        | 62.22          |
 | Test 9 | 12         | 128                 | 46,080             | 14,903        | 60.04          |

-To evaluate the effectiveness of our CUDA implementation, we report the elapsed time for a single optimization step, comparing both the Python and CUDA implementations in the table.

-In this test, we assume that for each keyframe, $M$ landmarks are extracted.
-Furthermore, we assume that a landmark is only visible in the upcoming keyframes.
-Specifically, if the anchor of a landmark is denoted as $\mathfrak{a}$, the landmark will only be visible in keyframes with a time index $\mathfrak{n} \geq \mathfrak{a}$.

 The Table presents the elapsed times for a single optimization iteration.
 It is immediately apparent that the Python implementation scales approximately linearly with the total number of measurements.
 In contrast, the CUDA implementation's runtime is largely influenced by the number of keyframes.
 This behavior arises because certain operations are inherently serial and strongly dependent on the number of keyframes, ultimately dominating the overall execution time. **An in depth analysis will be presented in the updoming paper.**